UPDATED MAR 24, 2020

 Want to feel like you’ve just transported to Hogwarts?
 Visit University of Toronto.
 This campus is so large that it’s worth spending an entire afternoon discovering the different sites, green spaces, and ideal seats for a quality sit.
 There are nice, enclosed grassy spaces surrounded by castle-like architecture and wide sports fields where you can find people playing Quidditch (seriously, this place is Hogwarts).

 What isn’t there to do in High Park?
-One of Toronto’s largest parks, it features hiking trails, sports facilities, dog parks, playgrounds, and a zoo, so you’re guaranteed to never get bored.
+One of Toronto’s largest parks (398 acres), it features hiking trails, sports facilities, dog parks, playgrounds, and a zoo, so you’re guaranteed to never get bored.
 On Tuesday–Sunday from June–September, you can attend Shakespeare in High Park performances for free.
 And in the early spring, people flood the Hillside Gardens to witness the Cherry Blossom Trees.
 They only last up to two-and-a-half weeks at most if the weather persists.
 Bring your picnic blanket, snacks, and post up on the lawn to appreciate the beauty at its best!

 Talk about genius, Yo Yo Ma actually co-designed this space, along with a few other Canadian musicians!
-The layout is meant to reflect Bach’s Suite No. 1 through landscape, which makes it a tourist hot spot.
+The layout is meant to reflect Bach’s Suite No. 1 through landscaping, which makes it a tourist hot spot.
 The garden hosts tours, and, of course, free music concerts in the summer.
 Plus, it’s practically an outdoor botanical garden because of the variety of species here.
 Be sure to find a nook or corner to relax in — it’s truly a peaceful space.

-Centennial is Toronto’s second largest park and has probably been used for more national events than any other park.
+Centennial is Toronto’s second largest park (526 acres) and has probably been used for more national events than any other park.
 It was originally made in time for Canada’s 100th birthday in 1967, and not even 10 years later, it was home to the summer Paralympic Games.
 One of the park’s biggest selling points is the BMX park, so you shouldn’t be surprised to hear that it also hosted BMX cycling at the 2015 Pan Am Games.
 Drop in and see for yourself!

 Coronation Park is another gem along our beautiful waterfront.
-It’s a luscious, green outdoor space where you can walk your dog, have a picnic, or batter up at the baseball diamonds.
+It’s a luscious, green, 27-acre outdoor space where you can walk your dog, have a picnic, or batter up at the baseball diamonds.
 Arrive in the evenings and you might catch a few outdoor bootcamps taking place, but don’t feel bad if all you wanted to do is take a nap on the grass.
 It’s further out east, close to Ontario Place, which means it’s a great escape from the craziness of the central Harbourfront.